-Prerequisite: FSMgmt 100 or Fam&CS 100, and Fam&CS 21 | Lecture 2 hours Comparable to Fam&CS 103 (Credit for one course only) Examines basic principles of menu planning for today's trends.
+Prerequisite: FSMgmt 100 or Fam&CS 100, and Fam&CS 21 | Lecture 2 hours

+Examines basic principles of menu planning for today's trends.
 Techniques of cost control and creation of interesting menus for the different types of establishments in the hospitality/food service industry.